-The executive director of the Colorado AID Project from 2001 to 2008, Deirdre Maloney tackles this fallacy in her new book, “The Mission Myth: Building Nonprofit Momentum Through Better Business.”
+Deirdre Maloney, the executive director of the Colorado AIDS Project from 2001 to 2008, tackles this fallacy in her book, “The Mission Myth: Building Nonprofit Momentum Through Better Business.”

-Now the founder and president of Momentum in San Diego, Calif., Maloney offers a variety of tips and suggestions in explaining the Four Ms for optimal results: management, money, marketing and measurement.
+Now the founder and president of Momentum in San Diego, Calif., Maloney offers a variety of tips and suggestions for optimal results: management, money, marketing and measurement.